-a) if the Legacy 3GPP Message Gateway selected the device triggering delivery mechanism, it maps the service ID to MSISDN and Application port ID
+a) if the Legacy 3GPP Message Gateway selected the device triggering delivery mechanism, it maps the UE Service ID to MSISDN and Application port ID

-b) if the Legacy 3GPP Message Gateway selected the NIDD delivery mechanism, it maps the service ID to External Identifier or MSISDN.
+b) if the Legacy 3GPP Message Gateway selected the NIDD delivery mechanism, it maps the UE Service ID to External Identifier or MSISDN.

-c) if the Legacy 3GPP Message Gateway selected the SMS delivery mechanism, it maps the service ID to MSISDN.
+c) if the Legacy 3GPP Message Gateway selected the SMS delivery mechanismm, it maps the UE Service ID to MSISDN.

 5-7.
 The Legacy 3GPP Message Gateway sends the payload of the MSGin5G message to the terminating Legacy 3GPP UE using the determined delivery mechanism.
 For example:

 a) For Device triggering delivery mechanism, the Legacy 3GPP Message Gateway interacts with the MTC-IWF/SCEF/NEF and maps the payload of the MSGin5G message to one or more Device Triggering requests.
-The MTC-IWF/SCEF/NEF interacts with SMS-SC for delivery to the UE and to receive the message delivery report (see TS 23.682 [8] clause 5.2, TS 29.122 [9] clause 4.4.6, TS 29.522 [10] clause 4.4.3)
+The MTC-IWF/SCEF/NEF interacts with SMS-SC for delivery to the UE and to receive the message delivery status report (see TS 23.682 [8] clause 5.2, TS 29.122 [9] clause 4.4.6, TS 29.522 [10] clause 4.4.3)